 from pp. 98-99

 habilidad ability (cognate).
 Not to be confused with English habit, which would be Spanish hábito, where the third syllable starts with t, not l.
+Example, habilidades blandas (“soft skills”; blando means “soft”, not “bland” in Spanish).

 cerveza beer.
 Etymology is unhelpful.
 It may be remotely related to cream or cereal.
-Use a mnemonic such as "Sirve esa!" ("Serve that!").
+Use a mnemonic such as "¡sirve esa!" ("serve that!").

 barra bar (cognate), rod; slash (punctuation, "/").
-Note the punctuation "vertical bar" ("|") is called barra vertical or pleca in Spanish.
+The punctuation "vertical bar" ("|") is called barra vertical or pleca in Spanish.

 primo cousin (male or unspecified gender); prime (cognate) number.
 From Latin primus ("first").
 In the first sense, its feminine form is prima.
 The reason for the sense of "cousin", according to one theory, could be that, originally there was Latin consobrinus primus ("first cousin"), which changed to referring to "cousin" in general, and later for some reason consobrinus, not primus, was dropped from the phrase.
 This resulted in Spanish primo, derived from Latin primus, referring to "cousin". (cf. Joan Corominas, Breve Diccionario Etimológico de la Lengua Castellana)